MenheraBot/MenheraBot/README.md

 ## 📜 | Source

-Menhera uses the AGPL-3.0 license.
+Menhera uses the MIT license.
 See the `LICENSE` file for more information!

 ---